appsody/controller/README.md

 This image is built as part of the release/deploy process in travis.
 This image contains a copy of the appsody-controller binary placed at the `/` directory of the image.

-In addition there is a CMD in the Dockerfile build which will cause the /appsody-controller binary to be copied to the /.appsody directory, which is a volume known to the Appsody CLI.
+In addition, the Dockerfile contains a CMD that copies the controller binary to the /.appsody directory when the image is run by the Appsody CLI.
+The /.appsody directory is mounted on a volume known to the Appsody CLI:

 `CMD ["cp","/appsody-controller","/.appsody/appsody-controller"]`